-The division’s ambiguity might not have been a problem if the Ford Mustang had never existed, but it did.
-Moreover, Ford had so clearly delineated the Mustang’s marketing mission that it left the erstwhile Plymouth rival looking hapless and confused.
+Those mixed messages might not have been so much of a problem had the Ford Mustang had never existed, but the Mustang did exist and Ford had so clearly delineated its marketing mission that the Plymouth seemed hapless and confused in comparison.
 Indeed, the haziness of the Barracuda’s image quickly became perhaps its most crippling problem.

-With awkward looks, average performance, and unfocused marketing, the Barracuda caused no anxiety for Ford salesmen.
-The fastback Plymouth sold 23,443 units in its short 1964 season, worse than the previous year’s Valiant Signet; the Mustang outsold the Barracuda by more than five to one.
+The Barracuda was competitively priced — starting at $2,365, it was actually $3 cheaper than a six-cylinder Mustang — but with awkward looks, average performance, and unfocused marketing, the Barracuda caused no anxiety for Ford salesmen.
+The fastback Valiant sold 23,443 units in its short 1964 season, about one-fifth the number of Mustangs sold during the same period.
 Being first, it turns out, is no great advantage if nobody notices.

 BARRACUDA FORMULA S

-The Plymouth Barracuda’s performance got a much-needed boost in 1965.
-Chrysler engineer Scott Harvey, who moonlighted as an SCCA rally champion, developed a new Formula S option package based on the modifications previously made to the Valiant and Dodge Dart rally cars.
+The Plymouth Barracuda’s performance got a much-needed boost in 1965 with a new Formula S option package, developed with input from Chrysler engineer and rally champion Scott Harvey and based on the modifications previously made to the Valiants and Darts that had competed in the 1963 Monte Carlo Rally.
 The package included a hotter version of the 273 cu. in.
 (4,482 cc) V8 with a higher-lift, longer-duration camshaft, freer-flowing exhaust, and a four-barrel Carter AFB carburetor, making 235 gross horsepower (175 kW).
 This was accompanied by stiffer springs, heavy-duty shocks, faster steering, and wider tires.
 Front disc brakes were newly optional.